US Expat Taxes for Americans Living in Italy – What You Need to Know

 Italian taxes – what you need to know

 Americans must file an Italian income tax return if they are registered as a resident, or if they have a residence in Italy, or if Italy is the principle center of their business, economic, or social interests.
 Expats who work in Italy will have their income tax deducted at source, and if this is their only income, they don’t in fact need to file an Italian tax return.
-Expats who do need to file should file by July 23rd, with any tax due payable by June 30th.
+Expats who do need to file should do so by July 23rd, with any tax due payable by June 30th.
 If they have any assets outside Italy, they must also file a monitoring return, though these assets aren’t currently taxed.
 Italian penalties are harsh for late filing and payment.
 The Italian equivalent of the IRS is called the Agenzia delle Entrate.

 Income tax rates currently range from 23% to 43%.